chiragms06/PICT_Coursework/README.md

                  OR

-   Write C++ program for storing appointment schedule for day.
-Appointments are booked randomly using linked list.
-Set start and end time and min and max duration for visit slot.
+   Write C++ program for storing binary number using doubly linked lists.
+Write functionsa) To compute 1‘s and 2‘s complement
-Write functions fora) Display free slots
-b) Book appointment
-c) Cancel appointment ( check validity, time bounds, availability)
-d) Sort list based on time
-e) Sort list based on time using pointer manipulation.
+b) Add two binary numbers.

 8. Second year Computer Engineering class, set A of students like Vanilla Ice-cream and set B of students like butterscotch ice-cream.
 Write C++ program to store two sets using